“…It takes a team!” – Maria Sievert, CEO & Co-Founder of inveox on her Nomination for the EIT Woman Leadership and Entrepreneurship Award 2019

 What do you think about the German start-up ecosystem – especially when we talk about digital health?

 MS. “It’s safe to say that the Munich ecosystem is a fantastic place to start a company.
-This applies not only for Germans, but for international companies as well, given that 1 out of every 10 startups here is from outside the EU, and even 6% are from outside the Union.
+This applies not only for Germans, but for international companies as well, given that 1 out of every 10 startups here is from elsewhere in the EU, and even 6% are from outside the Union.
 That translates into quite a lot of startups when we are talking about 700+ startups in a city of roughly 1.5 million people.
 Additionally, Munich has the most self-funded startups in Germany, and one out of five startups cooperate with scientific institutes.
 So all of these statistics show that Munich has a wonderful startup ecosystem.

 In terms of digital health, there are some wonderful and stimulating opportunities such as the Startup Creasphere by Roche and Plug and Play and of course the EIT Health Accelerator is one of the most unique ones given its wide reach as well as its focus.
 We’ve been fortunate enough to participate in all of these as well as some other great ones, and all of this is certainly an influential factor for why we are where we are today.”